TruTV (Latin America)

-TruTV is a Latin American pay television channel owned by Warner Bros.
+TruTV was a Latin American pay television channel owned by Warner Bros.
 Discovery Entertainment.
-Its programming schedule is centred towards reality shows.
-It was launched on 1 April 2009 replacing Retro.
+The programming schedule is centred towards reality shows.
+It was launched on April 1, 2009 replacing Retro.
 It is divided in two feeds, one in Spanish language and another one in Portuguese language, for Brazil.
 In July 2010, an HD feed was launched.

+On September 3, 2023, it was announced that TruTV would be replaced by 24/7 channel, Adult Swim on October 31.

+On October 31, 2023, TruTV was replaced by the 24/7 Adult Swim.

 History

 As Retro

 The channel was launched as Retro in the region by "Claxson Interactive Group Latin America & Iberia" and aired classical series and movies.
 In 2007, it was bought, along with I.Sat and Space by Time Warner, but continued to air the same programming.
-On 25 March 2009, Turner Broadcasting System announced that "Retro" would be replaced by "truTV" on 1 April 2009 in order to get a new kind of audience. "truTV" is the first channel in the region to be 24-hours of investigation-based programming.
+On March 25, 2009, Turner Broadcasting System announced that "Retro" would be replaced by "truTV" on April 1, 2009 in order to get a new kind of audience. "truTV" is the first channel in the region to be 24-hours of investigation-based programming.
 All the programming from Retro was moved to Turner Classic Movies, also owned by Time Warner.

 Transition to truTV

-On April 1, 2009 at 8:30am UTC Retro aired its last show, an episode of the classic animated series Robotech, called Symphony of Light.
-At 9:00am UTC the channel changed to truTV.
-Since that date, the channel has been airing 24-hours without interruptions and in several countries of Latin America.
-The official website, however, was launched in June 2009, two months after the launch of the channel. truTV HD, a high definition version of the channel was launched in July 2010.
+On April 1, 2009, at 8:30 am UTC Retro aired its last show, an episode of the classic animated series Robotech, called Symphony of Light.
+At 9:00 am UTC the channel changed to truTV.
+Since that date, the channel has been airing 24 hours without interruptions and in several countries of Latin America.
+The official website, however, was launched in June 2009, two months after the launch of the channel. truTV HD, a high-definition version of the channel was launched in July 2010.

+In March 2015, the channel started broadcasting shows from the defunct Argentinian channel Infinito, after Turner decided to replace the channel with TNT Series due to low ratings.

+In September 2016, the channel presents a new graphic image and a new logo.

+Transition to Adult Swim

+On September 3, 2023, it was announced that TruTV would be replaced by the 24/7 channel, Adult Swim on October 31.

+At 12:00 a.m. in Mexico (UTC-6), at 2:30 a.m. in Chile (UTC-4), from October 31, 2023, TruTV was replaced by the 24/7 channel Adult Swim being truTV Presents: World's Dumbest... the last show broadcast in that feed, at 3:45 a.m. in Colombia (UTC-5), the last show to be broadcast, was South Beach Tow, also as 4:25 a.m. in Ecuador (UTC-5) being Hack My Life the last show broadcast in the Ecuatorian feed, and 6:09 a.m. in Argentina (UTC-3) the last show broadcast was Impractical Jokers and TruTV was replaced by the 24/7 channel Adult Swim after airing for 14 years.

 Programming

-The networks has been adding more programming every month since its original launch.
+The network has been adding more programming every month since its original launch.